astrakhantsev/astrakhantsev/_posts/2016-11-09-underrated-pu-learning.md

 ## PU learning as unsupervised learning

-Another useful pipeline that was tested a couple of times (including my PhD work): from all unlabeled examples somehow extract positives (they should be precise, but heterogene/representative, so prefer simple heuristic), then learn PU on that.
+Another useful pipeline that was tested a couple of times (including my PhD work): from all unlabeled examples somehow extract positives, then learn PU on that.
+Note that such positives should be precise, but heterogene/representative at the same time, so prefer simple heuristic.

-Thus you'll have fully unsupervised approach that may learn from data -- of course, if your task lets invention of appropriate heuristic for seed positives extraction.
+Thus you'll have fully unsupervised approach that may learn from data in some sense -- of course, if your task lets invention of appropriate heuristic for seed positives extraction.

 ## PU tools

-Despite its usefulness in practice, PU leaning seems underrated.
+Despite its usefulness in practice, PU learning seems underrated:

-For illustration, among possible implementations all I found is a 10-years old [C-program](https://www.cs.uic.edu/~liub/LPU/LPU-download.html) (btw, this site lists many good papers on subject) plus several abandoned python libs, e.g. [this](https://github.com/aldro61/pu-learning) and [that](https://github.com/jperla/pulearning).
+Among possible implementations all I found is a 10-years old [C-program](https://www.cs.uic.edu/~liub/LPU/LPU-download.html) (btw, this site lists many good papers on subject) plus several abandoned python libs, e.g. [this](https://github.com/aldro61/pu-learning) and [that](https://github.com/jperla/pulearning).